This is part three of the TIPS auctions series. Other posts in this series are:

 If you are interested in TIPS but you don’t want to be bothered with auctions, you can buy TIPS in a mutual fund or ETF.
 See Individual TIPS Or TIPS Mutual Fund.

-If you are going to buy TIPS in a taxable account, you can buy them from TreasuryDirect.
+If you are going to buy TIPS in a taxable account, you can buy them from either TreasuryDirect or in a brokerage account.
 If you want to buy in an IRA, you have to use a brokerage account.
-Fidelity and Schwab are good brokerage choices because they don’t charge any fees for buying TIPS at auction.
-You can also buy from Vanguard Brokerage Service, but you may have to pay a $10 fee unless you have over $100,000 with Vanguard.
+Vanguard, Fidelity, and Schwab are all good brokerage choices because they don’t charge any fees for buying TIPS at auction.

 Say No To Management Fees